MARGARET RIVER'S BEST PLAYGROUNDS

-Family holiday and the kids need to let off some steam?
-Check out these awesome playgrounds in beautiful locations, near the beach house and scattered Cape to Cape.
+On every family holiday the kids need to let off some steam, right?
+Check out these awesome playgrounds in beautiful locations, near the beach house and scattered throughout the Margaret River region.

 After several hours in the car, no doubt the children will be a little restless.
-First stop, Busselton foreshore, you’ll find a magnificent shipwreck adventure playground, the historic Busselton Jetty, cafes and kiosk for a well earned coffee!
+First stop, Busselton foreshore, you’ll find a magnificent shipwreck adventure playground (pictured above couresty margaretriver.com), the historic Busselton Jetty, cafes and kiosk for a well-earned coffee!

-Inspired by Busselton’s maritime history, the playground features a wrecked clipper ship beautiful crafted in timber with climbing nets, cannons, telescope and crow’s nest children can climb.
+Inspired by Busselton's maritime history, the playground features a wrecked clipper ship beautifully crafted in timber with climbing nets, cannons, a telescope and crow's nest children can climb.

 Old Kate Steam Engine, Margaret River